tsankuanglee/dotfiles/linux/home/user/.config/nvim.lazy/README.md

 # NVIM (formerly VIM/NVIM)
 My NVIM config has deviated from vim, which I rarely use nowadays except for occassional work on a system without nvim.
 That said, key-wise, I try to keep the original keys as much as possible so I don't lose my portability.

+The configs here will be transient until I figure out a smooth workflow, which could be never. :)

 # Directory structure and plugins

 (may not reflect the latest version)